brentp/somalier/README.md

 the [releases](https://github.com/brentp/somalier/releases) but any set of common variants will work.

+> :warning: `somalier` can work on GVCF and individual VCFs, but it is
+> recommended to extract from bam/cram when possible.
+It is also good to
+> extract from a jointly-called VCF/BCF when only looking within that cohort.
+> While extracting from a single-sample VCF is possible (with --unknown) and
+> GVCF is also supported, these options are less accurate and more prone to
+> problems.

 The next step is to calculate relatedness on the extracted data:

 ```